 - More Courage.
 Writing empowers me to dare more even when I don’t feel confident, because I’ve already hoped and visualized certain things in ink.
 Or, I’ve named my fear and my strategy against it, so it doesn’t seem larger than it is!

 - More Verbal Finesse.
 Writing absolves me of confusion, making it easier to verbalize what I think about difficult topics.
 Most of the time!

-- More Contentment in Aloneness Versus Loneliness.
-I definitely get lonely, and sometimes deeply, but writing is part of what introduced me to my own unique self, my own voice.
-Though I love being with people, too, I can honestly say I’m just as happy in my own company.
-Or rather, I need both while not secretly longing for one over the other, which I think is a balanced way to be.
+- More Contentment in Aloneness.
+I get lonely sometimes but I also just enjoy my own company.
+I think it’s because writing is part of what introduced me to my own unique self, my own voice.
+Though I love being with people, too, I can honestly say I’m usually happy on my own.
+Or rather, I need both while not longing for one over the other, which I think is a balanced way to be.

 - Motivation and Self-Persuasion.
-Writing makes me more the boss of myself.
-If I’m not motivated or invested in my goals or whatever, I know how to write myself into being motivated.
+Writing makes me more ‘the boss of myself’.
+If I’m not motivated or invested in my goals or whatever, I’ve learned to write myself into being motivated.

 - More Decisiveness.
 I solve most daily problems and even deeper problems fairly decisively thanks to how writing has taught me to think.
 Writing about those things I am deliberating about typically gets me to the crux of what I have to confront fairly quickly.

 - More Extroversion.
 Writing has improved my ability to come up with stuff to talk about.
 The more interesting stuff I’m writing about and researching, the more I have to draw on in random conversations–which has been helpful for an introvert like me, who’s had to learn to be an extrovert in order to get more out of life.